alii/vscode-jetbrains-keybindings/README.md

 # JetBrains-like Keymap for Visual Studio Code.

+> [!NOTE]
-> Fork of (isudox/vscode-jetbrains-keybindings)[https://github.com/isudox/vscode-jetbrains-keybindings] with no runtime execution
+> Fork of [isudox/vscode-jetbrains-keybindings](https://github.com/isudox/vscode-jetbrains-keybindings) with no runtime execution

 --